 ```

-- If the strategy is `neutral`, `no_trade`, expired, or direction-mismatched, stop before asking for a signature.
+* If the strategy is neutral, `no_trade`, expired, direction-mismatched, or detects critical oracle latency, stop before asking for a signature.

 ## Execution Engine Principles